joshbegley/nyt-latest/README.md

 `In brief remarks after her ex-husband and 50 other men were convicted, she said she had never regretted her decision to allow the trial to be public.`\
 https://nytimes.com/2024/12/19/world/europe/gisele-pelicot-rape-trial.html

 **F.A.A.
-Bans Drone Flights Near 22 Communities in New Jersey**\
+Bans Drone Flights Near ‘Critical Infrastructure’ in New Jersey**\
 `The ban runs through Jan.
-17 and precludes most flights near some of the state’s largest cities, including Camden, Elizabeth and Jersey City.
-Sightings have set off fear and disinformation.`\
+17 and precludes most drone flights in airspace near 22 communities, including the cities of Camden, Elizabeth and Jersey City.`\
 https://nytimes.com/2024/12/19/nyregion/faa-bans-drone-flights-new-jersey.html

 **A Famed Iowa Pollster’s Career Ends With a ‘Spectacular Miss’ and a Trump Lawsuit**\